-The humanitarian crisis has resulted in the weakening of social networks and institutions leading to people becoming especially vulnerable to HIV and other diseases.
+The humanitarian crisis has resulted in the weakening of social networks leading to a resurgence in HIV and other diseases in populations now socially marginalised" or "the humanitarian crisis has resulted in the weakening of institutions and national capacity to contain, manage, and treat HIV and other diseases.
 Over the last decade, IOM has implemented HIV/AIDS-related projects in partnership with governments, international organizations and civil society for mobile populations in crisis settings, including IDPs, families and partners of migrants, and victims of sexual and GBV and trafficking in persons.

 IOM plans to address HIV/AIDS risks and vulnerabilities at all phases of the emergency, including activities on prevention and research.
 IOM will implement activities such as:

 - Providing direct services including voluntary testing, counselling and treatment services, including antiretroviral therapy.

 - Strengthening the capacity of government partners in coordinating HIV responses;

 - Empowering emergency actors to include HIV services in their contingency plans;